‘The View’ Star Meghan McCain Trolled On Instagram After First Show Of Season

-The View star Meghan McCain was trolled on Instagram after the first show of the season by viewers who were critical against not only her opinions on certain hot topics but of the conservative commentator as well.
+The View star Meghan McCain was trolled on Instagram after the first show of the season by viewers who were critical of not only her opinions on certain hot topics, but of the conservative commentator herself as well.

-The Inquisitr previously reported that it was just minutes into the debut show of the season when McCain came under fire for her comments during a debate about gun control and laws that need to be enacted to ensure the safety of all United States residents in the wake of a second mass shooting in Texas which left 7 dead and 25 injured.
+The Inquisitr previously reported that it was just minutes into the debut show of the season when McCain came under fire for her comments during a debate about gun control and laws that need to be enacted to ensure the safety of all United States residents in the wake of a second mass shooting in Texas, which left seven dead and 25 injured.

 McCain commented on the topic after the series moderator Whoopi Goldberg remarked that the government needs to find a way to close the loophole that exists in legislation where background checks are not required to purchase guns at a gun show.
 This was the way that the shooter in Texas, who had previously failed a government background check, was able to purchase a firearm.